Tutor Job Description

 - Would you like work experience that looks good on a resume or college application?

-Provide individual and small group tutoring to students in the Tutorial Center located in the Study, Tutoring and Reading Room in MDB 2401.
+Provide individual and small group tutoring to students in the Tutoring Center located in 2401.
 Assist students in improving academic achievement by meeting with them on a regular basis to clarify learning problems and work on study skills.
 Other assistance might include: reviewing class material, discussing the text, predicting test questions, formulating ideas for papers, or working on solutions to problems.
 Tutoring is a supplement to classroom teaching.
 Tutors are not expected to know everything about the subject for which they tutor.

 - Complete required Tutoring Theory and Practice I the first semester of tutoring; Tutoring Theory and Practice II class the second semester.